ljunkie/rarflix/README.md

 and potentially delete another function (or subroutine) to free up a slot.
 While we're currently very close to the limit, there are plenty of areas that could be cleaned up to free some slots.

+In particular, the things we've borrowed from SDK examples (screensaver and web server) could easily be trimmed.
+UnixNL and WinNL could easily be inlined, and the various logging functions could be combined.